OValya/OValya/README.md

 ---

-👋 I'm beginner in ***frontend*** :eyes: and i'm currently learning React and Redux.
+- 👋 I'm a junior **frontend** developer.
+- 🌱 I’m currently learning new framework.
-📝 Now I'm working on my portfolio.
+- 📝 Now I'm working on my portfolio.
-💼 I have some projects that I made during my studing in [RSSchool](https://rs.school).
+- 💼 I have some projects that I made during my studing in [RSSchool](https://rs.school).
 Some projects uncomplete and I'm going to edit these projects in the near future.